A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Graph OOD Generalization

-Recent work by Piao et al.~\cite{piao2024improving} propose a hierarchical approach for effective subgraph extraction.
-This method generates multiple semantic environments for each graph while ensuring consistency across hierarchical levels.
+A recent work by Piao et al.~\cite{piao2024improving} proposes a hierarchical approach for effective subgraph extraction.
+This method constructs multiple semantic environments for each graph while ensuring consistency across hierarchical levels.
 By considering multiple environments and modeling the correlations between different environments within a hierarchical framework, this approach can better understand the inherent variability in the data, leading to improved robustness against distribution shifts.
 Sun et al.~\cite{sun2024dive} propose DIVE framework, which trains multiple models on all label-predictive subgraphs, consisting of both spurious and invariant subgraphs.
 This encourages the models to focus on distinct structural patterns within these subgraphs, facilitating the precise extraction of invariant subgraphs and mitigating the effects of simplicity bias.

-\item \textit{(2) Adversarial Learning.} Adversarial learning methods aim to learn invariant representations in different environments by enforcing models to perform consistently when adversarially enlarging the distribution shifts~\cite{wu2019domain,sadeghi2021distributionally}.
-Pioneering works of adversarial training adopt existing adversarial methods for OOD generalization from image data.
+\item \textit{(2) Adversarial Learning.} Adversarial learning methods aim to learn invariant representations in different environments by enforcing models to perform consistently under adversarially induced distribution shifts~\cite{wu2019domain,sadeghi2021distributionally}.
+These methods leverage adversarial perturbations or optimization strategies to strengthen the model’s ability to handle unseen distribution changes.
+Pioneering works in adversarial training have adapted existing adversarial techniques from image-based OOD generalization to graph learning.
 For example, GNN-DRO~\cite{sadeghi2021distributionally} employs distributionally robust optimization~\cite{rahimian2019distributionally} to address OOD challenges, aiming to minimize the worst-case loss within a defined range around the observed data distribution.
 However, the reliance of GNN-DRO on distribution labels can limit its application in the real world~\cite{wu2022handling}.
 To address this limitation, GraphAT~\cite{feng2019graph} introduces graph perturbations to create augmented distributions.
 These perturbations are achieved by maximizing the prediction discrepancies between a given node and its neighboring nodes, thereby effectively altering the graph's smoothness to generate more diverse distributions.